endeavouros-team/endeavouros-DE-fixes/lxde/README.md

-lxde fixes for adding terminal to panel and It seems there is no Desktop notifications running for LXDE so to have some using notification-daemon that needs a starter
+lxde fixes for adding terminal to panel and there is no Desktop notifications running for LXDE.

+To have some using notification-daemon that needs a starter

 `/etc/xdg/autostart`.. to start the notification server as a D-Bus service, the notification server can be launched automatically on the first call to it..